Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/ms/add-access-controls.md

 # Role Based Access Controls for Micro Frontends & Microservices

 Experts recommend following a practice known as Defense in Depth where security controls are placed in each layer of an architecture.
-This tutorial guides you through adding access controls to your existing Entando project, in the frontend and backend layers of your Entando Application.
+This tutorial guides you through adding access controls to your existing Villanova project, in the frontend and backend layers of your Villanova Application.

 The simple Conference application found in the [Generate Microservices and Micro Frontends tutorial](./generate-microservices-and-micro-frontends.md) is used as a starting point.
 We recommend working through that tutorial for background and context.